 - 1-2 teaspoon Cajun seasoning

 - Start by dicing your potatoes, with skin on, into even pieces.
 Place in a large pot on the stove and bring to a boil.
 Boil for 15 minutes.

-- Once you place potatoes to boil, cut your cauliflower into chunks and place in a large saucepan, covered with water, to boil for 10 minutes.
+- Once you place the potatoes to boil, cut your cauliflower into chunks and place in a large saucepan, covered with water, to boil for 10 minutes.

 - Slice mushrooms.

 - Once cauliflower is done (check it by placing a fork in it, it should be very tender).
 Drain.
 Pour into a high-powered blender along with 1 cup of non-dairy milk.
 Blend until completely smooth.

 - Place blended cauliflower back on the stove in the same saucepan on low-medium heat.
-Add mushrooms, 2 tablespoons nutritional yeast, 2 teaspoon salt, 1/2 teaspoon pepper, and the garlic into the saucepan as well.
+Add mushrooms, 2 tablespoons nutritional yeast, 2 teaspoons salt, 1/2 teaspoon pepper, and the garlic into the saucepan as well.
 Stir to combine.
 Allow to cook for about 5 minutes to make the mushrooms slightly tender.

 - While cauliflower gravy is cooking, drain your boiled potatoes.
 Then, leave them for a moment.

 - Add your beans and 1/2 cup milk into a high-powered blender and blend until smooth.
 Pour bean mixture into a large mixing bowl.
 Add drained potatoes, 2 tablespoons butter, and 1 tablespoon salt to a large bowl as well.

 - Beat the potatoes with a hand mixer (or by hand) until all potato ingredients are fully incorporated.
 Should be thick but creamy.
 Taste to see if need more salt, or add more milk if too thick.

 - At this point, you should steam your broccoli, mine was able to be steamed in the bag, but you can do it however you please.